bitsofcotton/NAND/README.md

 # NAND
 Natural simpler compiler with natural simpler documentation on pairs of file.
 Aims to readability (for me), compact and low-complexity implementation, moderate worst-case speed, not slow better-case speed.
 And aims to revert operation via QP solver.
 Library oriented.
 Convert to C language.
+So it's huge, it should import prior sources with license notifications, so multiple file link is needed.

 Stub of planning project.